 DT 500 MAG: – Any stories from the past that can give us some mint impressions of you?

 MORTEN: – It all started so long I remember myself, nature was fascinating me, so dead birds did as well, in 5th grade me and my friends were doing bird-ringing, which was inspiring to me at the time.
 I also remember some impressions I got from art pieces.
 I remember an exhibition of Yves Klein from one time I went to a museum as a small boy.
 He made art using flames.

 DT 500 MAG: – Morten, you studied for 6 years to become a Veterinarian – then you decided to quit for the Art Academy… Can you shed some light on why you chose to change your profile so fundamentally?

 MORTEN: – I had always dreamed of being an artist.
 But my grandfather advised me that I should get a more serious education, and do art when I had finished instead.
 I started veterinary school and did very well for some years, but I was always more interested in art.
 I was way more interested in animal nature than in Latin names.
 My private art interest was still dominating.
 The process of making the grand switch took some time, but in the end, I just couldn’t reject myself.

-DT 500 Mag: – Never reject yourself homies!
-What is about your fascination with rats?
+DT 500 Mag: – Morten, what is about your fascination with rats?

 MORTEN: – I did ”RATS / OLIVES PART I” in 1995, and when that happened, my family fully understood that I would never become a veterinarian.